JackFHession/ohWrD-Encryption/README.md

 Sorry, lol.

-**1.** Make sure your Gallifrey.ohwrd file is in the same directory as run.py, and that there's no zip files present.
-**2.** Enter your password, same interface.
+**1.** Make sure your Gallifrey.ohwrd file is in the same directory as run.py, and that there's no zip files present.\n **2.** Enter your password, same interface.\n
-**3.** It'll use the ASCII values of your entered password to unscramble the zip file, if correct then the zip file will be fully restored - if incorrect, it'll create an awfully corrupted binary file in a zip shell.
+**3.** It'll use the ASCII values of your entered password to unscramble the zip file, if correct then the zip file will be fully restored - if incorrect, it'll create an awfully corrupted binary file in a zip shell.\n
-**4.** If password is correct, your zip file is fully restored, just delete the Gallifrey.ohwrd if you want.
+**4.** If password is correct, your zip file is fully restored, just delete the Gallifrey.ohwrd if you want.\n